survivejs/react-book/manuscript/getting_started/03_implementing_notes.md

 );
 ```

-If you run the application now, it should exactly the same as before.
-We have room to grow now, though.
+If you run the application now, it should look exactly the same as before.
+But now we have room to grow.

 ### Adding a Stub for *Add* Button